metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_backup_policy_template_v1alpha1_manifest.md

 Required:

 - `key` (String) Specifies the environment variable key in the mapping.
-- `value_from` (Attributes) Specifies the source used to derive the value of the environment variable, which typically represents the tool image required for backup operation. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--env_mapping--value_from))
+- `value_from` (Attributes) Specifies the source used to derive the value of the environment variable,which typically represents the tool image required for backup operation. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--env_mapping--value_from))

 <a id="nestedatt--spec--backup_policies--backup_methods--env_mapping--value_from"></a>
 ### Nested Schema for `spec.backup_policies.backup_methods.env_mapping.value_from`

 Optional:

-- `cluster_version_ref` (Attributes List) Determine the appropriate version of the backup tool image from ClusterVersion.
-Deprecated since v0.9, since ClusterVersion is deprecated. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--env_mapping--value_from--cluster_version_ref))
+- `cluster_version_ref` (Attributes List) Determine the appropriate version of the backup tool image from ClusterVersion.Deprecated since v0.9, since ClusterVersion is deprecated. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--env_mapping--value_from--cluster_version_ref))
 - `component_def` (Attributes List) Determine the appropriate version of the backup tool image from ComponentDefinition. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--env_mapping--value_from--component_def))

 <a id="nestedatt--spec--backup_policies--backup_methods--env_mapping--value_from--cluster_version_ref"></a>